nockmago/tree-app-udacity/README.md

 - Authentication: This version of the application does not require authentication or API keys.

 ### Authorization
 Certain actions require authorization to be performed.
-Authorization is granted according to the role of user.
+Authorization is granted according to the role of a user.

 #### Roles
 - Admin: Can perform all actions